0xDBFB7/ceramic/documents/ceramic.md

 <video src="../media/processed/20181121_134556.mp4.mp4"></video>

-Borne from , this process might actually be useful for producing a sort of low-density insulating alumina foam; the rheology of the gel produces a very porous structure - but it also represents the antithesis of my end goal.
-I found that stirring gently a few times is more than sufficient to produce a homogeneous suspension of alumina.
+This process might actually be useful for producing a sort of low-density insulating alumina foam; the rheology of the gel produces a very porous structure.
+It also represents the antithesis of my desired end goal.